-The Company is a clinical-stage biopharmaceutical company applying a precision medicine approach to acquiring, developing and commercializing life-changing medicines for underserved patient populations suffering from devastating rare diseases and cancer.
-The Company has a differentiated portfolio of small molecule targeted oncology product candidates and are advancing two late-stage clinical trials, one registrational and one potentially registrational, in rare tumor types, as well as several other programs addressing highly prevalent, genetically defined cancers.
-Two of the programs are late-stage clinical product candidates: nirogacestat and mirdametinib.
-In December 2022, the Company submitted a New Drug Application to the U.S. Food and Drug Administration for nirogacestat for the treatment of adults with desmoid tumors.
-In February 2023, the NDA filing was accepted by the FDA and granted priority review with an assigned Prescription Drug User Fee Act, or PDUFA, target action date of August 27, 2023.
+The Company is a commercial-stage biopharmaceutical company applying a precision medicine approach to developing and commercializing life-changing medicines for underserved patient populations suffering from devastating rare diseases and cancer.
+The Company has a differentiated portfolio of small molecule targeted oncology assets, including one approved product and several clinical candidates, and is advancing programs in both rare tumor types as well as highly prevalent, genetically defined cancers.OGSIVEO[TM] (nirogacestat) is the Company's first commercial product.
+OGSIVEO was approved by the United States Food and Drug Administration, or FDA, on November 27, 2023 for the treatment of adult patients with progressing desmoid tumors who require systemic treatment.